thenomadlad/adityadharacom/src/content/blog/retrofit-ui.md

 Retrofit UI is a server-driven UI framework aimed at developers.
-The idea: a backend developer should be able to expose an admin interface for their service by adding a few endpoints — no frontend code required.
+The idea: a backend developer should be able to expose an admin interface for their service by adding a few endpoints — no frontend code required, unless you really want to opt into the complexity.
 Point the app at those endpoints and it renders forms, tables, and navigation from the data the backend describes.